Student Wellbeing and Engagement Policy

 All members of the community are expected to conduct themselves in a manner that reflects the One-Person Policy, whilst contributing to creating a positive learning environment.
 When behaviour issues occur, they will be investigated and managed with appropriate interventions as outlined within this policy.

-Violence, bully, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.
+Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.
 Bullying will be managed in accordance with our Bullying Prevention Policy.

 Disciplinary measures may be used as part of a staged response to inappropriate behaviour in combination with other engagement and support strategies to ensure that factors that may have contributed to the student’s behaviour are identified and addressed.
 Disciplinary measures at our school will be applied fairly and consistently.
 Students will always be provided with an opportunity to be heard.